findulov/EntityFrameworkCore.TemporalTables/README.md

 # EntityFrameworkCore.TemporalTables
-Extension library which allows Entity Framework Core developers who use SQL Server to easily use temporal tables.
+Extension library for Entity Framework Core which allows developers who use SQL Server to easily use temporal tables.

 How to use it?